mees-van-wel/hexa-center-website/src/routes/guide/system/tipsandtricks/index.md

 ## 3. General features: Text filtering

---todo: Ask if differentiate is allowed
+--todo: Ask if differentiate is allowed -- change differentiate to something else, maube chanhe the sentence all together

 Text filtering is a feature used for finding specific items from a (long) list.
 This makes it extremely easy to find items based on even a small part of that items name.